PODCAST: AI for the Digital Enterprise

 Aruna: OK.
 Thank you so much, Jit.
 Always a pleasure to talk to you!

 Jit: Thank you, Aruna.

-Aruna: Thank you so much for listening to this episode of the A-Team Impact Podcast.
+Aruna: Thank you so much for listening to this episode of the AI to Impact Podcast.
 I really enjoyed talking with Jit, the CEO of BRIDGEi2i Analytics.
-It was interesting to talk about AI being a journey involving various components from design to build to play added option value realization becomes real when enterprises adopt AI following a use case driven approach, and POC is the key to building confidence.
+It was interesting to talk about AI being a journey involving various components from design, to build, deploy and adoption.
+Value realization becomes real when enterprises adopt AI following a use case driven approach, and POC is the key to building confidence.
 If you found this interesting, please share it forward, especially as we continue the AI for the digital enterprise conversation with other experts and thought leaders.
-In fact, in our next episode I’ll be chatting with the COO about the different kinds of skills and capabilities that a driven Digital Transformation demands.
+In fact, in our next episode I’ll be chatting with the COO about the different kinds of skills and capabilities that a driven digital transformation demands.
 So do subscribe, if that sounds like something you’d like to know more about.
 Thank you once again for tuning in.
 I’ll catch you next time.
 Bye!

 The upswing in AI adoption and the impact of Digital initiatives in enterprise transformation have reached staggering heights, but there is still a lot of skepticism around the value realization of AI.
 BRIDGEi2i, a transformation partner to several large enterprises, has been spearheading an enterprise-wide movement on “Making AI Real.”
 In this series, we bring together reputed thought leaders, practitioners, and influencers of the industry as they discuss trends, predictions, and best practices on extracting tangible value from AI to embark on transformational journeys.